psolbach/cloudgraph/README.md

 cloudgraph
 ==========

-Cloudgraph is a minimal interface between Carbon/Graphite and Cloudwatch.
+Cloudgraph is a minimal interface between Cloudwatch and Carbon/Graphite.

 ### Usage